WASdev/tool.lars/doc/INSTALL.md

     java -jar larsServerPackage.jar

 You will be prompted for the installation directory of an existing Liberty runtime.
-If that Libety runtime does not contain any of LARS's prerequiste features then you can install them using `installUtility`:
+If that Liberty runtime does not contain any of LARS's prerequiste features then you can install them using `installUtility`:

     bin/installUtility install cdi-1.0 servlet-3.0 mongodb-2.0 jaxrs-1.1